AndreiKeino/asset-master-ak-questions/README.md

-#  asset-master website, is a portfolio optimization website!
+#  asset-master.net is a website for the portfolio optimization.

 ## to ask a question or to report a bug or to leave a feedback on website
 # https://asset-master.net/